orlarey/faustservicedocker/README.md

-# faustservicedocker
+# faustservicecloud

-Creates a docker image for FaustService
+Build a Docker image for faustservice, the remote Faust compiler